ciscomonkey/pyrkube/README.rst

 Description
 -----------

-A general purpose wrapper around the ``pykube`` library designed for situations where having a readonly object as close to the actual Kubernetes API object as possible.
+A general purpose wrapper around the ``pykube`` library designed to make things such as writing configuration templates for containers using Jinja easier with Kubernetes resources.

-This library was designed for use in Jinja templates for writing configuration inside a container before application initialization and also to pause a container until it's Kubernetes services are up.
 It has been open sourced in the case that it might be useful for someone else.